APimenta4/HomeMaestro-Design-Patterns/REPORT.md

 For example, we would have DeviceService that would be responsible for handling all interactions between the entity classes and the global services (HomeMaestro, MQTTClient, etc..).
 Ideally, we would also include here the persistence logic for the entities in this same service (even if we are not technically using a database yet, we could still use simple in-memory lists or key-value pairs as the persistance here), and later on if we decided to move towards a proper database solution, we would not need to refactor anything other than the persistance logic inside the service layer.

 **This proposed design would also mitigate the need to use the Singleton design pattern, as we could provide the HomeMaestro, MQTTClient or other necessary class instances through Dependency Injection.**

+## Lacking Operation Atomicity

+Another problem detected was that, currently, business operations are not atomic, meaning that if an error occurs during the operation, the system can be left in an inconsistent state.

+For example, when creating an automation, if an error occurs after the Trigger and Action have been created, but before the entire operation is complete, we could end up with partially created automations or orphaned entities.

+To solve this problem, we would need to implement transaction management in our application, ensuring that either the entire operation is completed successfully, or none of it is applied, maintaining system consistency.

+Although implementing transaction management with our in-memory state persistence could be challenging, doing so by applying a design pattern such as [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html) would be ideal, especially when developing robust and reliable applications.
+This factor is something we will consider when architecting future projects.

 ## Conclusion